C2SM/c2sm.github.io/docs/alps/vclusters.md

 Daint is the vCluster dedicated to the User Lab.
 It is deployed on ~800 Grace-Hopper nodes.

-Even though Weather and Climate also have the dedicated vCluster Santis (see [bellow](#santis)), traditional projects will be running on Daint.
+Even though Weather and Climate also has the dedicated vCluster Santis (see [below](#santis)), traditional projects will be running on Daint.

 !!! warning "Hostname conflict"

     For the duration of the overlap between the current expiring Piz Daint and its reincarnation as a vCluster, there will be two different host names.
-Most probably the current Piz Daint will continue being accessible at `daint.cscs.ch` while the vCluster hostname isn't known yet.
+Most probably the current Piz Daint will continue being accessible at `daint.cscs.ch` while the vCluster hostname is not known yet.

 ### Uenvs

 List of currently supported Uenvs on Daint:

 | uenv        | activity                      |